 ACES is a six-week programme for children aged 7-11, supporting them to share experiences and explore new ways to cope with the separation of their parents.
 ACES uses a mixture of games, creative activities and focused discussions to help children understand their feelings and the different circumstances around parental separation.

-Wise-Up is a 10-session life skills programme for 8-10 year olds, supporting children to recognise feelings and emotions, and to explore new and different ways of dealing with them.
+Wise-Up is an eight-session life skills programme for 8-10 year olds, supporting children to recognise feelings and emotions, and to explore new and different ways of dealing with them.
 Children also learn about themselves, what makes them special as well as building confidence while focusing on personal strengths.
 Workshops will be offered to support and inform caregivers of the children attending the programme.
 Wise-Up is a children's life skills group programme to build confidence, cope with worry, build self-esteem, develop social skills, manage emotions and keep themselves safe.
 Wise-Up runs every term in different schools and community venues around Christchurch.

 To enrol your child in ACES or Wise-Up, contact: